-Samsung is expected to debut its latest Galaxy phone on February 11 or February 18, 2020 at in event in San Francisco, according to TechRadar.
-It’s natural to be curious about what Samsung has in store for the Galaxy S11, so here is a roundup on the latest rumors of the upcoming smartphone.
+Samsung is expected to debut its latest Galaxy phone on February 11, 2020 at in event in San Francisco.
+It’s natural to be curious about what Samsung has in store for the next Galaxy phone, so here is a roundup on the latest rumors of the upcoming smartphone.

-To begin, it looks like Samsung will release three versions of the Galaxy S11, based on how it handled the S10 model, according to Android Central.
+It looks like Samsung will release three versions of the Galaxy S20, based on how it handled the S10 model, according to Android Central.
 You’ll have a choice of a 6.4-inch screen or one measuring 6.7 inches or 6.9 inches.
 It’s rumored that the two smallest versions will have LTE and 5G, while the larger one will offer 5G by default.

 Users can expect to find a minimum of 6GB of ram on board, and there likely will be a 108MP camera for shooting high resolution pictures and videos.
 Industry observers think the device will allow users to record 30-frames-per-second videos in 8K.
 The 108MP ISOCELL Bright HMX camera sensor is supported with 5x optical zoom and the device includes a bright night sensor for shooting pictures in low light conditions.

-Early adopters can probably expect to shell out at least $1,000 for the Galaxy S11.
+Early adopters can probably expect to shell out at least $1,000 for the Galaxy S20.
 But final specifications of the device versions and the prices will be revealed at the event in February.

 Protecting Your Smartphone Investment